“What If I Don’t Know Who Hit Me in a Car Accident?”

 If another driver hits your vehicle and flees the scene without offering aid, notifying authorities, or leaving their name, contact information and insurance information, this is called a “hit and run.”

-With these cases it can be difficult to investigate your claim, and locating the responsible driver does not always mean you will get compensation.
+In hit-and-run cases, it can be difficult to investigate your claim, and locating the responsible driver does not always mean you will get compensation.
 Under North Carolina law, a “hit and run” is a criminal offense.
 If the driver who hit you is intoxicated or causes serious bodily injury or death, the driver may face very serious criminal charges, including jail time.

 If your vehicle was damaged and you were not driving and no passengers were in the car at the time, you are probably only looking at an automobile damage claim.
 If someone is kind enough to leave a note behind, be sure to contact this person and get all the information you can about the accident.
 Unfortunately, some people will leave a bogus note in case others are watching.
 It is important in either case to call the local authorities even if the person gives you all his or her insurance information.